 Old fashioned racism (OFR), as shown below and elsewhere, was unrelated to white Americans’ partisan preferences throughout the post-civil rights era.
 This study argues OFR could return to white partisanship following decades of dormancy because of Obama’s presidency.
 After first demonstrating that such attitudes were stronger predictors of opposition to Obama than ideologically similar white Democrats, I support that hypothesis with the following evidence: Opposition to interracial dating was significantly correlated with white partisanship in 2009 despite being unrelated to party identification in twelve earlier surveys; evaluations of Obama almost completely mediated that relationship between OFR and partisanship; Old fashioned racism predicted changes in white panelists’ partisanship between 2006 and 2010; these attitudes were also a stronger determinant of midterm vote preferences in 2010 than they were in 2006, with that relationship once again mediated by President Obama; and experimentally connecting Obama to congressional candidates significantly increased the relationship between OFR and 2010 preferences.

 3) Tesler, Michael.
-2013.
+2014.
 "Priming Predispositions and Changing Policy Positions: An Account of When Mass Opinion is Primed or Changed."
-Revise and Resubmit, American Journal of Political Science
+Forthcoming, American Journal of Political Science.
+Data

 Prior research provides limited insights into when political communications prime or change citizens’ underlying opinions.
 This paper attempts to fill that void by putting forth a new account of priming and opinion change.
 I argue that crystallized attitudes can often be primed by new information.
 An influx of attention to less crystalized issues, however, should lead individuals to alter their underlying opinions in accordance with prior beliefs.
 Since predispositions acquired early in the lifecycle like partisanship, religiosity and group-based affect/antagonisms are more crystallized than mass opinion about public policy, media and campaign content will tend to prime citizens’ predispositions and change their policy positions.
 Both my review of previous priming research and original analyses presented in this study from five new cases strongly support that crystallization-based account of when mass opinion is primed or changed.
 I conclude with a discussion of the paper’s potential methodological, political, and normative implications.

-5) Tesler, Michael.
-2013.
+4) Tesler, Michael.
+2014.
 "When Science and Ideology Collide: Explaining Public Doubts about Global Warming and Evolution."
-Under Review.
+Revise and Resubmit, Political Communication

 This article examines public skepticism about global warming and evolution.
 The results indicate that conservatives doubt the existence of global warming in large part because of elite rhetoric, but that evolution beliefs are unrelated to reception of political discourse.
 News reception is perhaps the strongest predictor of conservatives’ climate change skepticism, but has no influence on their aversion to evolution.
 Moreover, politically attentive conservatives were actually more likely to believe scientists about global warming than liberals were in the 1990s before the media depicted climate change as a partisan issue.
 The United States is also the only nation where news reception significantly predicts conservatives' skepticism about climate change.
 Finally, evidence from a nationally representative survey experiment shows that Americans would be less skeptical about manmade global warming if more Republicans in congress believed in it, but a growing congressional consensus about evolution would not diminish doubts about that scientific issue.